Ensuring Force Safety in Vision-Guided Robotic Manipulation via Implicit Tactile Calibration: Introduction

-From the perspective of state planning, inappropriate force mainly arises when the generated state fails to meet the specific physical properties of the manipulated object.
-Taking the door-opening task shown in Fig.~\ref{fig:intro} as an example, the door can only move along the arc-shaped trajectory determined by its physical properties, such as size, opening angle, and its position relative to the robot.
+To address this gap, we propose a novel deep learning-based state planning approach to enhance force safety in robotic manipulation.
+Unlike traditional force control methods, our approach employs pure position control, significantly reducing hardware requirements while maintaining adaptability across diverse unstructured manipulation tasks.
+From the perspective of state planning, force safety issues mainly arise when the generated state fails to meet the specific physical properties of the structured environments.
+Taking the door-opening task shown in Fig.~\ref{fig:intro} as an example, the door can only move along the arc-shaped trajectory determined by its physical properties (e.g. the door's size, opening angle, and position relative to the robot).
 This indicates that all states of the robot’s end-effector, generated by the state planning model, must strictly adhere to this arc-shaped trajectory to ensure force safety.
-Otherwise, the robot controller might exert \textbf{harmful forces} in an attempt to reach states outside this trajectory, which could result in damage to both the door and the robot.
+Otherwise, the robot controller will attempt to reach states outside this trajectory, resulting in \textbf{harmful forces}.
 To be brief, we define the state that lies on this arc-shaped trajectory as \textbf{safe state}, while those outside are deemed unsafe.
 In this paper, our primary focus is on planning safe states to ensure force safety throughout the robotic manipulation process.